Ayesha Lee: Development

 Ayesha is characterised as a feisty female with a penchant for partying.
 The BBC Online publicity team describe her persona as "kind, practical and feisty but can also be sulky and sarcastic."
 They branded her "a real party animal" and her constant clubbing often result in hangovers and lateness.
 Rollins told a reporter from Inside Soap that "I'm lucky that Ayesha is well-rounded, and has a fun side as well as a more fierce nature."
 The actress believed Ayesha made a good friend for her colleagues because "her core values are good, and she is fiercely loyal."
 Ayesha is portrayed as an unlucky in love female, whose relationships always come to an end.
 Rollins said that it would be nice for Ayesha to have better luck with men, but found relationships in turmoil "more interesting to play."
 To aid the role of a nurse, Rollins learned basic medical skills such as taking a pulse and syringing human ears.
 Rollins also enjoyed playing the "grief-stricken" version of Ayesha because she found it difficult.
 She added that "in terms of being an actress, it's the most challenging thing I've done, and has been very rewarding."

 Writers gave the character a dramatic introduction into the series.
-Ayesha arrives at The Mill to work as a nurse.
+Ayesha arrives at the fictional Mill Health Centre to work as a nurse.
 Rollins explained that Ayesha would be unique because writers had chosen to explore her extended family.
-She added that Ayesha would share stories with her mother, Bren Lee (Andrea Gordon) and younger sister, Debs Lee (Rebecca Carrie).
+She added that Ayesha would share stories with her mother, Brenda "Bren" Lee (Andrea Gordon) and younger sister, Debs Lee (Rebecca Carrie).
 Ayesha's family were used to add heightened drama to the show.
-Of this, Rollins stated that "Ayesha's family all have their own emotional baggage, which will get thrust onto The Mill.
+Of this, Rollins stated that "Ayesha's family all have their own emotional baggage, which will get thrust onto the Mill.
 It's really exciting stuff and there's some quite harrowing, high-stakes stories happening."
 Bren is portrayed as an alcoholic who makes life difficult for Ayesha.
 Rollins explained that "Bren was quite a contentious character, and Andrea is such an excellent actress that it was never hard to play those scenes with her."
 Bren was only featured in Doctors for a short time but Rollins was delighted with the story.
 She explained that the story had "naturally reached its conclusion and it was a really good exit for her."